 Throughout the lovably flawed Park family’s mission to rescue one of their own, Bong balances out exciting set pieces with some hilariously undignified images – most of them with a bumbling Song Kang-ho at the centre – but even the film’s most comical moments of idiocy can have boldly tragic consequences.

 Like all the best monster movies, The Host applies a layer of social commentary to the action, channelling a neglectful government’s dubious dealings with the US at the expense of the Korean people on society’s lower rungs.
-But the fundamental thread that runs through the class-conscious comedy, drama, horror and satire alike is the argument for human-level essentialities over cynical political interests, stressing the importance in tough times of taking no more and no less than what’s necessary.
+But the fundamental thread that runs through the class-conscious comedy, drama, horror and satire alike is the emphasis on basic human needs over cynical political interests.

-Through the quiet but prevalent motif of food, Bong touchingly posits family and companionship as basic human needs that provide us with the emotional and moral sustenance required to survive the many monsters and predators of this world.
+Through the prevalent motif of food, Bong conveys the frightening power dynamics that determine who gets to eat and who gets eaten, but in the struggles of the Park clan, we can also see how how family and companionship can provide the emotional and moral sustenance needed to survive the many monsters and predators of this world.

 1. The Wailing (2016, dir.
 Na Hong-jin)